MiguelSperle/Furniture/Readme.md

 # Ecommerce | Mobile

-Summarizing, in this project, you can register an account and log in with it, you can add many products in your cart and then pay by it, you can also add favorite as a favorite, ( it's an Ecommerce )
+Summarizing, in this project, you can register an account and log in with it, you can add many products in your cart and then pay by it, you can also add favorite as a favorite, ( it's an furniture ecommerce )

 ## Table of Contents
 - [My Process](#my-process)